Upbeat (TV program)

 Upbeat was a syndicated musical variety show produced in Cleveland, Ohio, at ABC affiliate WEWS-TV 5 that aired from 1964 to 1971 (the last five years airing nationally in first run syndication).
+Upbeat was a showcase for top music acts of the 1960s, featuring performances by a who's-who of future inductees to the Rock and Roll Hall of Fame.
+Many now-legendary Motown and R&B artists who appeared on Upbeat were in Cleveland to perform at the influential nightclub Leo's Casino, or else had come into town on tour or were en route to New York City to appear on The Ed Sullivan Show.

 History

 Originally titled as The Big 5 Show, the series began as a local program when it premiered in 1964, the name was a reference to WEWS Channel 5 and the 5 to 6 p.m. time slot on Saturday afternoons.
 When the program became syndicated nationally, the name of the show was changed to Upbeat, and as stations had the option of airing the program at different times, the program's title change was necessary.

 The introduction of the program commenced with a studio musician shouting "hey let's go with the Upbeat show!" as the in-house band, Dave C and the Sharptones, would play the introductory theme song with the program's main title logo, slowly exploding and coming back together again in a quasi-animated frame by frame fashion as the performers were announced for that particular episode.
 The series was aired in black and white from 1964 until 1967, then broadcast in color from 1967 until the series demise in 1971.

 The program's host, Don Webster, was a familiar face to WEWS viewers.
 In addition to hosting "Upbeat," Webster was also WEWS' weatherman on their nightly newscasts.

 Upbeat was inducted into the inaugural class of the Rhythm and Blues Music Hall of Fame in August 2013.